linricha/mp-blockchains-maven/README.md

 Acknowledgements

-* I asked questions and got tips from Prof. SamR on the BlockChain class fields.
+* Maral asked questions and got tips from Prof. SamR on the BlockChain class fields.
+* Maral used her previous mini-project Associative-Array and a lab with partner Node2 classes.

 **Introduction**